 The Kenmore Intuition Vacuum is a corded upright vacuum.
 It offers versatile overall cleaning performance on a wide mix of surface types, a reasonably lightweight construction, and an easy-to-maintain design.
 That said, its bulky body can make it somewhat tricky to maneuver in tight spaces, and it can incur some recurring costs over time.
-Still, if you're looking for a relatively affordable, yet versatile, upright vacuum, this is a good option.
+Still, if you're looking for a relatively affordable yet versatile upright vacuum, this is a good option.

-The Kenmore Intuition Vacuum is great for bare floors.
-It clears small and large debris like rice or cereal without much of an issue on this kind of surface, and its suction performance doesn't seem to drop noticeably as its dirt compartment fills up.
+The Kenmore Intuition Vacuum is decent for bare floors.
+It clears away a wide mix of debris types on this surface type with little trouble.
 However, it isn't the most maneuverable, and its dirtbag is disposable, so recurring costs can add up over time.

 The Kenmore Intuition Vacuum is decent for low-pile carpet.
-While it struggles slightly when it comes to fine, baking-soda-like material, it sucks up pet hair and larger material like sand quite easily.
+It does a great job of handling fine debris on this surface type, though it can leave behind a small amount of larger debris.
 It also has a simple design that's easy to maintain and reconfigure but does incur some recurring costs in the form of its disposable dirtbag.

-The Kenmore Intuition Vacuum is inadequate for cleaning stairs.
+The Kenmore Intuition Vacuum is mediocre for cleaning stairs.
 While it can be reconfigured into a semi-handheld vacuum, it's still quite heavy, and its short vacuum hose can make cleaning hard-to-reach areas a little tricky.
 Still, it offers very good overall cleaning performance on a broad range of surface types, and its integrated carrying handle makes it a little easier to move around.

 The Kenmore Intuition Vacuum is an upright vacuum that isn't meant to clean car interiors.

-The Kenmore Intuition Vacuum, model number BU4022, only comes in one color variant: 'Green'.
+The Kenmore Intuition Vacuum, model number BU4022, only comes in one color variant: 'Green.'
 You can see its label here.

 The Kenmore Intuition Vacuum is a fairly basic upright vacuum.
 It does a very good overall job of cleaning debris on everything from bare floors to low and high-pile carpet.
 It's also quite easy to maintain, with a relatively simple design that puts its components within easy reach.
 Unfortunately, it has a few recurring costs, and its bulky design can be hard to maneuver.